 Marriage Counseling Questions

-What To Expect in Your Free Marriage Counseling Consultation
+What To Expect in Your Free Marriage Counseling or Relationship Coaching Consultation

-It’s understandable to be nervous about meeting with a marriage counselor for the first time.
+It's understandable to be nervous about meeting with a marriage counselor or relationship coach for the first time.
 Many people feel uncomfortable about discussing personal problems with a stranger.
 At the same time, many people feel hopeful that getting professional help for their relationship problems can make the difference between a happy, healthy marriage…. or heartbreak and divorce.
 Your hopes and fears give you the courage to take a chance, and reach out for help with your marriage.

 At Growing Self Counseling and Life Coaching, we will help you have a good experience in your first free couples counseling consultation session.
 Your first session with a professional marriage counselor can be the start of a new chapter in your marriage.

 Here is what you can expect when you meet with one of our professional marriage counselors for your first free marriage counseling consultation session: